Timbuktu the Mysterious – Deep inside the Malian desert

 …by Felix Dubois 1862–1945

-NOTE: Back in July 2012, Timbuktu fell in the hands of Islamist rebels who captured the city from a rebel group.
+NOTE: Back in July 2012, Timbuktu fell into the hands of Islamist rebels who captured the city from a rebel group.
 French troops came to liberate the city and reaching Timbuktu is once again possible.
 But travelers have to be extremely cautious.
 Even before the crisis, the desert areas of Timbuktu were known to have al Qaeda groups from the Islamic Maghreb and Tuareg rebels.
-Kidnappings and foreigner abductions have been normal for almost 2 decades.
+Kidnappings and foreigner abductions have been routine for almost 2 decades.

-On this page I gather some information about Timbuktu – a place of mystery and spirituality.
+On this page, I gather some information about Timbuktu – a place of mystery and spirituality.